Zizaco/entrust/README.md

 This will do the trick to enable the relation with `Role` and the following methods `roles`, `hasRole( $name )`, `can( $permission )`, and `ability($roles, $permissions, $options)` within your `User` model.

-Don't forget to dump composer autoload
+Don't forget to dump composer autoload:

     $ composer dump-autoload